MichelleChernyi/pos-tagger/README.md

 # pos-tagger

-- average accuracy of 87%
-- uses Viterbi algorithm and Hidden Markov Model
+A NLP program that uses the Hidden Markov Model and Viterbi Algorithm to perform Part-of-Speech tagging with an average accuracy of 87%

 # Running the program
 Note: you must have python3 to run the program